✨ Professional Resume Review | Get Yours Today | Certified Experts

 Below is a list of jobs that we have separated into industry groups.

-This information is designed to give you a brief idea as to the kind of positions that exist in most critical industries.
+This information is designed to give you a brief idea of the kinds of positions that exist in most critical industries.

 And what kind of training and skills each one requires.